 Where to stay in Paris?
 Best areas & hotel recommendations

 You’re planning a city trip to Paris and you’re wondering where to stay?
-Which part of Paris is the best place to look for a hotel?
-In this post, our Paris expert Meike shares her tips for finding the best place to stay and her Paris hotel tips.
+Then you've come to the right place!
+In this post, we'll show you the best districts to stay in Paris in and give you fitting hotel tips.

 The districts of Paris are very diverse and each has its own unique pros and cons when it comes to accommodation.